 Work, in any industry, is defined as the tasks and actions that drive a business from day-to-day operations through long-term goals.

-Trying to learn more about the work in your company being performed is a must - successful companies everywhere understand this.
+Trying to learn more about the work in your company being performed is a must, and successful companies everywhere understand this.
 Most businesses will never succeed with a set-it-and-forget-it mentality towards their employees.

 This has resulted in a new wave of consultants and industry specialists looking for more creative ways to glean insight regarding the tasks being accomplished.
 Managers, executives, and analysts have a tendency to quantify work immediately: x tasks/hr, x dollars/task, etc.